-The AE20204 LC Meter has a RS232 or a USB (optional) interface.
-This allows to access the measurement values from a computer.
-The USB driver creates a virtual serial (COM) port.
-This makes integration with external tools and applications very easy.
+The AE20204 LC Meter has an RS232 or an USB (optional) interface, which allows to access the measurement values from a computer.
+The USB driver creates a virtual serial (COM) port, this makes integration in own tools and applications very easy.